LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Analytics/Advanced messaging dashboard.md

 | RCR 1 Day | REPEAT 1 DAY / CLOSED CONVERSATIONS | Percentage of Closed Conversations where the same ConsumerID opened a subsequent conversation between 1 Hour and 1 day.
 This RCR measurement is mutually exclusive, meaning RCR 1 Hour (for example) is not included.
 This measurement also indicates conversations that are closed prematurely, although these conversations are not being reopened as urgently as 1 Hour Repeats. |

 | RCR 3 Day | REPEAT 3 DAY / CLOSED CONVERSATIONS | Percentage of Closed Conversations where the same ConsumerID opened a subsequent conversation between 1 day and 3 days.
 This RCR measurement is mutually exclusive, meaning RCR 1 Hour (for example) is not included.
 This measurement indicates the threshold at which a reopened conversation is still considered unresolved. |

+## Automation contents

+### Bot Impact | Weekly

+**Analysis objective:** Illustrate the impact of automation on Efficiency and Experience KPIs over time.

+**Questions answered:** Are my current bot implementations increasing Efficiency while keeping constant or improving Customer Experience measures?

+### Bot Impact | daily

+**Analysis objective:** Investigate questions from Weekly Bot Impact by drilling down to the daily level.

+**Questions answered:** Are my current bot implementations increasing Efficiency while keeping constant or improving Customer Experience measures?

+### AB test

+**Analysis objective:** Compare Primary KPIs for different date ranges (pre-bot and post-bot) and user types (bots and humans).

+**Questions answered:** How do I use Test and Learn methodology with bots?

+### Routing bot

+**Analysis objective:** Provide insight into each step of a Routing Bot conversation, and show break-points where consumers leave the conversation either volunatarily or involuntarily.

+**Questions answered:** How does Conversation Flow change when a Routing Bot is involved?

+### Task bot

+**Analysis objective:** Task Bots can serve many different purposes, so this visualization supports the comparison of Bots and Humans in terms of both Efficiency and Experience metrics.

+**Questions answered:** What is the difference in performance between Bots and Humans for Task Bots?

+### Bot Comparison by Date

+**Analysis objective:** View success criteria over time for either all bots at once or one particular bot.

+**Questions answered:** How are my Bot KPIs trending over time?

+### Bot Comparison by Bot

+**Analysis objective:**  Compare bots within a program to ensure each bot is accomplishing its intended goal.

+**Questions answered:**  Are any of my current Bots performing better than others in any area?